fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 We then create the `counter_app` directory in the Docker instance and set it as the default location for the code.

-At this point we need to set up Poetry, so we copy both the `pyproject` and the `poetry.lock` files to prepare to install.
-We then set come flags for Poetry to work best and install all the packages.
+At this point we need to set up Poetry, so we copy the `pyproject.toml` file to prepare the install.
+We then set some flags for Poetry to work best and install all the packages.

 Right after that, we copy the contents of the local directory into the `counter_app` directory using the `COPY` command.